grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 * _{detemine exact order of battle for these next couple of scenes BEFORE writing prose}_

 * [ ] _They head out into the deep ocean, in a sea full of garbage_
+	* {Do you want to borrow the stopping-starting engine stuff from 2nd draft pseudocode?}
 	* (Not plastic. there's little/no plastic in this world)
 	* They _hear_ the garbage on the sonar; are forced to slow down because floating empty steel hulks and ships are around
 	* But this makes sonar less useful --- too many confusing contacts